microsoft/copilot-camp/docs/pages/extend-m365-copilot/01-declarative-copilot.md

 <cc-lab-end-step lab="e1" exercise="2" step="3" />

-Congratulations you've successfully built your extensibility feature for Copilot for Microsoft 365 called Decalarative Copilots!
-Proceed to create an API Plugin in the next lab.
+Congratulations you've successfully built your a Declarative Copilot!
+In the next lab, you'll make a REST API, which you'll use to make an API plugin so Copilot can access and update business data.
 Select **Next**

 <img src="https://pnptelemetry.azurewebsites.net/copilot-camp/extend-m365-copilot/01-declarative-copilot" />